TheCarlosAlfaro/ToDo-list/README.md

 A Vanilla JS ToDo list app.

-## Project Features
+## Project Features/Todo List

+- [x] Add a README.md to repository.
-[ ] - User can enter a todo item and add it to a list.
+- [ ] User can enter a todo item and add it to a list.
-[ ] - User can check an item off to mark it as done.
+- [ ] User can check an item off to mark it as done.
-[ ] - Data will persist even when user refreshes the page.
+- [ ] Data will persist even when user refreshes the page.
-[ ] - User can delete a todo list item.
+- [ ] User can delete a todo list item.